Organisation internationale de la Francophonie

-The organization comprises 88 member states and governments; of these, 54 states and governments are full members, 7 are associate members and 27 are observers.
-The term francophonie (with a lowercase "f"), or francosphere (often capitalized in English), also refers to the global community of French-speaking peoples, comprising a network of private and public organizations promoting equal ties among countries where French people or France played a significant historical role, culturally, militarily, or politically.
+The organization comprises 93 member states and governments; of these, 56 states and governments are full members, 5 are associate members and 32 are observers.
+The term francophonie (with a lowercase "f"), or francosphere (often capitalized in English), also refers to the global community of French-speaking peoples, constitutes a network of private and public organizations promoting equal ties among countries where the French language or culture plays a significant historical role, culturally, militarily, or politically.

-The modern organisation was created in 1970.
+The organization was created in 1970.
+Most of its founding members and current full members were part of the French colonial empire.
+Its headquarters is located on Avenue Bosquet in Paris, France.
 Its motto is égalité, complémentarité, solidarité ("equality, complementarity, and solidarity"), a deliberate allusion to France's motto liberté, égalité, fraternité.
 Starting as a small group of French-speaking countries, the Francophonie has since evolved into a global organization whose numerous branches cooperate with its member states in the fields of culture, science, economy, justice, and peace.
+Its mission is to promote the French language and cultural and linguistic diversity, promote peace, democracy, and human rights, and support education, research, and cooperative development.
+It is an observer of the United Nations (UN).

 History

-The convention which created the Agency for Cultural and Technical Co-operation (Agence de Coopération Culturelle et Technique) was signed on 20 March 1970 by the representatives of the 21 states and governments under the influence of African Heads of State, Léopold Sédar Senghor of Senegal, Habib Bourguiba of Tunisia, Hamani Diori of Niger and Prince Norodom Sihanouk of Cambodia.
+The convention which created the Agency for Cultural and Technical Co-operation (Agence de Coopération Culturelle et Technique) was signed in Niamey, Niger, on 20 March 1970 by the representatives of the 21 states and governments under the influence of African Heads of State, Léopold Sédar Senghor of Senegal, Habib Bourguiba of Tunisia, Hamani Diori of Niger and Prince Norodom Sihanouk of Cambodia.
+Canadian Jean-Louis Roy was the first, and only, secretary-general of the organization from 1989 until 1997.

-Based on the sharing of the French language, the missions of this new intergovernmental organization are the promotion of the cultures of its members and the intensification of the cultural and technical cooperation between them, as well as the solidarity and the connection between them through dialogue.
+Given the French language's role, the missions of this new intergovernmental organization are to promote the cultures of its members, intensify cultural and technical cooperation among them, and foster solidarity and connection through dialogue.

-The Francophonie project ceaselessly evolved since the creation of the Agency for Cultural and Technical Co-operation, it became the intergovernmental Agency of the Francophonie (Agence intergouvernementale de la Francophonie) in 1998 to remind its intergovernmental status.
-Finally in 2005, the adoption of a new Charter of the Francophonie (la Charte de la Francophonie) gives the name to the Agency of international Organisation of the Francophonie (Organisation internationale de la Francophonie).
+The Francophonie project has evolved continuously since the creation of the Agency for Cultural and Technical Co-operation; it became the intergovernmental Agency of the Francophonie (Agence intergouvernementale de la Francophonie) in 1997 to underscore its intergovernmental status.
+Finally, in 2005, the adoption of a new Charter of the Francophonie (la Charte de la Francophonie) gave the name to the Agency of the International Organisation of the Francophonie (Organisation internationale de la Francophonie).